 5. Reboot your computer.

-These methods are the best and proven methods that can solve your problem quickly.
-We remind you again to go through every step carefully before attempting these methods.
+These are the best and most proven methods to solve your problem quickly.
+We remind you to go through every step carefully before attempting these methods.
 We hope that these methods helped you to solve your problem.